 The Felix

-The Service Center Gentbrugge, designed by Paul Felix and situated on the edge of the Gentbrugse Meersen, consists of three buildings that are maticulously linked in a composition that grants each building autonomy while also allowing them to interact with the space created between them.
+The Service Center Gentbrugge, designed by Paul Felix and situated on the edge of the Gentbrugse Meersen, consists of three buildings that are meticulously linked in a composition that gives each building autonomy while also allowing them to interact with the space created between them.

 read more